Solheimajokull Ice Climbing & Glacier Hike

 We highly recommend that you arrive at our meeting point 20 minutes before the departure time stated on your ticket.
 Please note that if you arrive after departure time, your place on the tour cannot be guaranteed or refunded.

-The meeting point is at our trailer marked Tröll Expeditions in the parking lot of Sólheimajökull.
+The meeting point is at our Minibus marked Tröll Expeditions in the parking lot of Sólheimajökull.
 You can look up “Troll Expeditions Sólheimajökull” on Google Maps to find the exact location and driving directions.

-Driving time to Sólheimajökull from Reykjavík is around o Sólheimajökull from Reykjavík is around 2,5 hours in good road conditions.
+Driving time to Sólheimajökull from Reykjavík is around 2,5 hours in good road conditions.
 Restrooms are available at the parking lot.

 Click on the map for the exact location and directions.